 What is a PoE camera?

-A PoE camera is a networked surveillance camera that receives both power and data over a single Ethernet cable, eliminating the need for a separate power supply.
+A PoE camera is a networked security camera that receives both power and data over a single Ethernet cable, eliminating the need for a separate power supply.

 Is PoE better than a WiFi camera?

 PoE cameras offer more reliable connections, easier centralized management, and support higher resolutions and advanced features.
-WiFi cameras are easier to move but can suffer from interference, signal drops, and require frequent battery changes or proximity to outlets.
+WiFi cameras are easier to move but can are prone to interference, signal drops, and require frequent battery changes or proximity to outlets.

 What are the disadvantages of PoE cameras?